Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: The Exposure Reweighted Linear Estimator

-The \doseht estimator requires knowledge of the mean and variance of each of the marginal exposure distributions, under the treatment design.
-For several commonly used designs such as Bernoulli and independent cluster designs, these exposure statistics may be computed directly; however, for arbitrary designs, these exposure statistics may need to be estimated to high precision using samples drawn from the treatment design.
-We assume here, however, that these does statistics are known exactly.
+The \doseht estimator requires knowledge of the mean and variance of each of the marginal exposure distributions under the treatment design.
+For several commonly used designs such as Bernoulli and independent cluster designs, these exposure characteristics may be computed directly; however, for arbitrary designs, the expectation and variance of the exposures may need to be estimated to high precision using samples drawn from the treatment design.
+We assume here that these exposure characteristics are known exactly.
+We emphasize that the \doseht estimator may be used under any treatment design and not just the cluster-based treatment design we propose in Section~\ref{sec:design}.

 The \doseht estimator belongs to the class of linear estimators, as it is a (random) linear function of the observed outcomes.
-It is based on the style of Horvitz--Thompson estimators \cite{Narain51sampling, HT52generalization} which re-weight the observed outcome by the probability that it is observed.
-In fact, when the bipartite setting reduces to the SUTVA setting, then the \doseht estimator is exactly the typical Horvitz-Thompson estimator.
+It shares similarities with the style of Horvitz--Thompson estimators \citep{Narain51sampling, HT52generalization}: Horvitz--Thompson estimators re-weight an outcome by the probability of observing that outcome, while the \doseht estimator re-weights an outcome by the normalized distance of the exposure from its mean.
+When there are many possible values of exposures, such as under the linear exposure-response model, the type of re-weighting done by the Horvitz--Thompson estimator would lead to excessively large variance.